History of the Malaysian Constitution

 The foundation of the Constitution of Malaysia was laid on 10 September 1877.
 It began with the first meeting of the Council of State in Perak, where the Yang di-Pertuan Agong first started to assert their influence in the Malay states.
 Under the terms of the Pangkor Engagement of 1874 between the Sultan of Perak and the British, the Sultan was obliged to accept a British Resident.
 Hugh Low, the second British Resident, convinced the Sultan to set up advisory Council of State, the forerunner of the state legislative assembly.
 Similar Councils were constituted in the other Malay states as and when they came under British protection.

 Originally playing an advisory role, the function of the council was later extended to include both legislative and executive functions.
 This continued until 1948 when the Federation of Malaya was formed by two agreements, namely the State Agreement and the Federation of Malaya Agreement 1948.

 The State Agreement was of great significance to Malaysia's constitutional development.
 By virtue of this agreement, the Malay Rulers with the advice and concurrence of the traditional chiefs and elders of the states promulgated their respective State Constitutions except for Johor and Terengganu where Constitutions had already been in place since 1895 and 1911 respectively.
 The Rulers were also required to distinguish the legislative power in their respective states from the executive power, by constituting a legislative body, called the Council of State and State Executive Council whose advice he was required to obtained.

 The Federation of Malaya Agreement 1948 that served as the core for the current federal system of central government was concluded as a compromise to the previously much-opposed Malayan Union established back in 1946.
-The Federation consisted of the former Federated Malay States (comprising Perak, Selangor, Pahang and Negeri Sembilan), the former Unfederated Malay States (comprising Kedah, Perlis, Kelantan, Terengganu and Johor), as well as the former Straits Settlements of Penang and Melaka.
+The Federation consisted of the former Federated Malay States (comprising Perak, Selangor, Pahang and Negeri Sembilan), the former Unfederated Malay States (comprising Kedah, Perlis, Kelantan, Terengganu and Johor), as well as the former Straits Settlements of Penang and Malacca.